 In this exercise, you consider whether a customer is likely to increase their relationship with a firm over time, by evaluating likelihood of them progressing through a relationship life-cycle path.

 Let’s consider the possible relationship life-cycle path of an average customer of a phone company, which also markets a range of home Internet and entertainment products.
 Your task here is to evaluate whether this progression is likely or rare for most customers.

-• Customer connects mobile phone with the phone carrier
+• Customer connects their smart phone with the phone carrier

 • Six months later, customer connects home internet

-• 12 months later, customer gets cable TV at home
+• 12 months later, customer gets an online TV at home (via their phone carrier)

 • After a few months, customer knows service and never phones the call center

 • They now get statements/bills online (no direct mail costs)

 • And they now also pay bills automatically from their bank account